-Global removals and shipping specialist John Mason International has been helping customers become Kiwis for some time.
+Global international removals and shipping specialist John Mason International has been helping customers become Kiwis for some time.
 But while people who move to New Zealand enjoy a warm welcome, a good economy and an enviable lifestyle, the poor kiwi bird is not faring quite so well.

 Although completely flightless, with its closest biological ancestors in Madagascar and Australia, the kiwi managed to defeat all the odds, put down permanent roots in New Zealand – and become the country’s emblem.
 Now it needs help, and John Mason International is stepping in.